Hodgkin Lymphoma: Overview

 How is Hodgkin lymphoma diagnosed?

 A biopsy is the only way to tell for sure if you have HL.
 Small pieces of tissue are taken out from a swollen lymph node and tested for cancer cells.
 Your results will come back in about 1 week.

-After a diagnosis of Hodgkin lymphoma, you’ll likely need other tests.
+After a diagnosis of HL, you’ll need more tests.
 These help your healthcare providers learn more about your overall health and exact type of HL.
 They're used to find out the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.